iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 );

 ```
-if only a single param is needed, you can send a string otherwise you have to use an object with expected params, eg:
+if only a single param is possible, you can send a string only otherwise you have to use an object with expected params, eg:
 ```
 sendTo("mihome-vacuum.0",
     "setFanSpeed",